Casewise and Cellwise Robust Multilinear Principal Component Analysis: Introduction

 In the multivariate setting, it is well-known that classical PCA is not robust.
 Several methods have been developed that are robust in the presence of casewise outliers \citep{Locantore:RobPCA,Croux:Proj,Hubert:ROBPCA}. \cite{Serneels:RobPCA} proposed a casewise robust PCA method that can also cope with missing data. \cite{Torre:Robframework} and \cite{Maronna:RobElement} proposed robust methods for data containing cellwise outliers and missing values.
 The more recently proposed MacroPCA \citep{Hubert:MacroPCA} and cellPCA \citep{Centofanti:cellpca} methods can handle missing values, cellwise and casewise outliers simultaneously.

 Similarly to PCA, the standard PARAFAC, Tucker and MPCA methods for tensor decomposition are sensitive to both casewise and cellwise outliers.
-Robust methods for PARAFAC decomposition include the casewise robust method of \cite{Engelen:RPARAFAC} and \cite{Todorov:PARAFAC}, its extension for tensors with missing data \cite{Hubert:RPARAFAC-SI} and the MacroPARAFAC method \citep{Hubert:MacroPARAFAC} that can handle cellwise outliers as well. \cite{Inoue:RMPCA} introduced robust adaptations of MPCA that can either deal with casewise or cellwise outliers in the data.
+Robust methods for PARAFAC decomposition include the casewise robust method of \cite{Engelen:RPARAFAC} and \cite{Todorov:PARAFAC}, its extension for tensors with missing data \citep{Hubert:RPARAFAC-SI} and the MacroPARAFAC method \citep{Hubert:MacroPARAFAC} that can handle cellwise outliers as well. \cite{Inoue:RMPCA} introduced robust adaptations of MPCA that can either deal with casewise or cellwise outliers in the data.
 However, there does not yet exist an MPCA method that can simultaneously handle both types of outliers as well as missing values.

 We introduce a robust MPCA method (ROMPCA) capable of managing both types of outliers and missing values.
 ROMPCA minimizes a single loss function in which the effect of both casewise and cellwise outliers is appropriately dampened, while missing cells are discarded to avoid the need for a robust imputation strategy.
 Section~\ref{sec:meth} introduces basic multilinear concepts and our newly proposed ROMPCA method.
+We also provide a formal model for cellwise and casewise outliers, as well as missing values, in tensor data.
 To solve the ROMPCA minimization problem, we introduce an iteratively reweighted least squares algorithm which uses alternating least squares in each iteration step.
 Section~\ref{sec:simu} evaluates its performance through extensive simulations while Section~\ref{sec:outdetect} presents several diagnostics to detect and visualize outlying cells and cases.
 Finally, we apply our method to two real datasets in Section~\ref{sec:realdata} and Section~\ref{sec:disc} concludes.